googlesamples/unity-jar-resolver/exploded/Assets/ExternalDependencyManager/Editor/README.md

-* `Add package registries` when enabled, when the plugin loads or registry configuration files change, this will prompt the user to add registries that are not present in the Unity Package Manager.
+* `Add package registries` when enabled, when the plugin loads or registry configuration files change, this will prompt the user to add registries that are not present in the Package Manager.
 * `Prompt to add package registries` will cause a developer to be prompted with a window that will ask for confirmation before adding registries.
   When this is disabled registries are added silently to the project.
-* `Prompt to migrate packages` will cause a developer to be prompted with a window that will ask for confirmation before migrating packages installed in the `Assets` directory to UPM packages.
+* `Prompt to migrate packages` will cause a developer to be prompted with a window that will ask for confirmation before migrating packages installed in the `Assets` directory to PM packages.
 * `Enable Analytics Reporting` when enabled, reports the use of the plugin to the developers so they can make imrpovements.
 * `Verbose logging` when enabled prints debug information to the console